-- WHEREAS, The Bylaws of the Senate provide (5.3.3.2.1.) that the Educational Policy Committee shall be concerned with "general curriculum standards"; and - WHEREAS, undergraduate and graduate students may have previously selected majors, minors, concentrations, and/or certificates that are recorded in the student information system and degree audits and are no longer being pursued or will not be completed by the graduation term of application; and - WHEREAS, students should request removal of majors, minors, concentrations, and/or certificates that they are no longer pursuing or will be unable to complete by the graduation term of application; and - WHEREAS, there are Course Program of Study implications for students removing elements of a plan of study that cannot be completed by the graduation term of application within that term of graduation; and - WHEREAS, the following policy is supported by the PFW Director of Graduate Studies, PFW Director of Financial Aid and PFW Business-Analyst-Degree Audit; - BE IT RESOLVED, That the following be included in the PFW catalogs, "When applying for graduation, students should ensure they have met or will meet by the date of their graduation all the curricular requirements for the list of majors, minors, concentrations, and certificates with which they are applying to graduate.
-Changing curricular records during the graduation term of application may affect state or Federal financial aid awards"; and - BE IT FURTHER RESOLVED, that if the student fails to remove academic pursuits they cannot complete by the graduation date, the Registrar will remove those academic pursuits in consultation with the student's academic department(s) and/or advisor(s).

-Approved Opposed Abstention Absent Non-Voting

-Hosni Abu-mulaweh Stacy Betz Cheryl Hine

-Steven Hanke Teri Swim

-Donna Holland

-Shannon Johnson
+WHEREAS, The Bylaws of the Senate provide (5.3.3.2.1.) that the Educational Policy Committee shall be concerned with "general curriculum standards"; and

+WHEREAS, undergraduate and graduate students may have previously selected majors, minors, concentrations, and/or certificates that are recorded in the student information system and degree audits and are no longer being pursued or will not be completed by the submitted graduation term of application associated with submitted curricular pursuits; and

+WHEREAS, students should request removal of majors, minors, concentrations, and/or certificates that they are no longer pursuing or will be unable to complete by the submitted graduation term of application associated with submitted curricular pursuits; and

+WHEREAS, students should not be removing degree or certificate pursuits from their record if intending to complete those as of future graduation conferral dates; and

+WHEREAS, the following policy is supported by the PFW Director of Graduate Studies, PFW Director of Financial Aid and PFW Business-Analyst-Degree Audit;

+BE IT RESOLVED, that before applying for graduation, students should ensure they have met or will meet by the intended graduation date all curricular requirements associated with the list of majors, minors, concentrations, and certificates they will be submitting in their graduation application. and

+BE IT FURTHER RESOLVED, that if the student fails to remove academic pursuits they cannot complete by the graduation date, the Registrar will either remove those academic pursuits or postpone the graduation date in consultation with the student's academic department(s) and/or advisor(s).

+Senate Document SD 20-37 Amended and Approved, 4/26/2021